 Before talking about angels, we should be reminded that a consideration of invisible realities need hardly be arcane, or the subject-matter as “supernatural” as one might suspect.
 Reflect, for a moment, on a few dimensions of the world we take to be quite real, but cannot pick up with our senses:

 1) spatially: there is far more world, more cosmos, out there than your eyes can even approximately capture – immeasurably more.
-This is true whether we limit ourselves to the expanse of the Earth or include the one trillion galaxies currently spotted in our universe.
+This is true whether we limit ourselves to the expanse of the Earth or include the some two trillion galaxies currently spotted in our universe.
 That vast context, though unseen, both contains and conditions what you do see and experience.
 And these veiled immensities you accept without ever viewing them, and you are right in doing so.

 2) chronologically: there are thousands of years of past time – and if we think geologically, millions – which you cannot now experience, or even remember, and yet which have profoundly influenced your world, and all that is in it.
 Beyond this, of course, lies our unpredictable future, even more out of view.
 All this you also accept as real (or soon to be so), although it has never been a part of your sensory experience.